llxxbb/Nature/doc/conception.md

 You can dispatch you task at runtime for any target undefined.

-__Notice__ dynamic-thing can only use dynamic-converter and only can generate dynamic-thing.
+__Notice__ dynamic-meta can only use dynamic-converter and only can generate dynamic-meta.